 There are many ways your estate planning can help you prepare for contingencies.
 For example, one partner may suffer from dementia, while the other partner remains healthy.
 However, just because one partner is healthy now does not mean that he or she will live longer.
 If the healthy partner dies first, assets and decision-making could go to the incapacitated spouse.

 While you may assume an older child can step into the shoes of an incapacitated spouse, that may not be possible.
-Your family may need to go through a humiliating court proceeding to prove that the incapacitated partner is not competent to make decisions.
+Your law may need to go through a humiliating court proceeding to prove that the incapacitated partner is not competent to make decisions.

 To protect your beneficiaries from unintended consequences, review your estate plan when you get older and make appropriate changes.